 However, we soon learned that most of the diners had come for the afternoon tea at the hotel.
 FYI, the afternoon tea at the Tai O Heritage Hotel is very popular!

 Breakfast at Tai O Lookout was a different story.
 The set menu arrived on a large, wooden platter.
 It was beyond sumptuous!
 The platter consisted of eggs (3 types), sausages, bacon, toast, fruits, muffins, dumplings, and a lot more.
-I have to admit, the breakfast was really good and the restaurant did redeem itself in our opinion.
+I have to admit, the breakfast was superb and the restaurant did redeem itself in our opinion.

 Although we didn’t go to the restaurant for dinner, we were told that dinner is also a set menu.